-Some dogs are more prone to skin conditions such as Labrador Retrievers, which can have allergic skin and Golden Retrievers that can develop hot spots.
+Some dogs are more prone to skin conditions such as Labrador Retrievers, which can have allergic skin, and Golden Retrievers that can develop hot spots.
 A bath is also effective in treating dogs infected with MRSI (methicillin-resistant Staphylococcus intermedius), an antibiotic-resistant bacterial infection.

 MRSI is more common in dogs than you expect, and bathing your furbaby is one of the first lines of treatment ahead of antibiotics.
-Be sure to ask your veterinarian regarding protecting yourself against possible human transmission if a resistant bacterial infection is available, for which bathing is prescribed as part of the treatment.
+Be sure to ask your veterinarian about protecting yourself against possible human transmission if a resistant bacterial infection is available, for which bathing is prescribed as part of the treatment.

 Bathing should never be used as a home remedy to treat skin conditions.
-If your dog’s skin is red, itchy, dry, has wet patches or visible and abnormal shedding of fur, immediately seek a veterinarian for diagnosis.
+If your dog’s skin is red, itchy, dry, has wet patches, or visible and abnormal shedding of fur, immediately seek a veterinarian for diagnosis.

 2. Getting Rid of Unpleasant Odor and Dirt

 When your dog walks into the room covered in dirt and has this unpleasant smell of wet garbage, you know that your furbaby needs a bath.
 A good soak in water and thorough scrubbing will ensure that your dog is cleansed of dirt, smelling, and looking great.